linkerd/website/linkerd.io/content/blog/linkerd-benchmarks.md

 high" load for the test harness.

 Here's a summary of their results.
-(Note that for Istio, Kinvolk tested two configurations, “stock” and “tuned”.
-We're looking purely at the “tuned” configuration below.)
+(Note that for Istio, Kinvolk tested two configurations, "stock" and "tuned".
+We're looking purely at the "tuned" configuration below.)

 ## Latency